Posted on Wednesday, September 15th, 2021 at 6:57 pm

 You’ve thought about what retirement might look like someday, but you always believed that you alone would make that call.
 Suddenly, because of an injury or other medical condition, you just can’t work a job with significant physical demands anymore.
 You’re experiencing frustration, confusion, and concern about what your future looks like.
 You can probably seek coverage under you’re the long-term disability policy you bought through your company, but you don’t know the first thing about how to apply for it, what it covers, how long it will take to get in place or how much you can count on it to provide for your family.

-The experienced long term disability attorneys of Abell and Capitan Law understand your pain and your priorities.
+The experienced long term disability attorneys of Capitan Law understand your pain and your priorities.
 We can explain how to pursue coverage under your long-term disability policy and help you improve your chances of getting the best possible outcome.

 How Does Long Term Disability Coverage Work?